 Motivating Students after Spring Break

-2. Greet students and enquire about their spring break – Reconnecting with your students after break shows that you value them as people and increases the likelihood that they will in turn show interest to the course materials.
+2. Greet students and inquire about their spring break – Reconnecting with your students after the break shows that you value them as people and increases the likelihood that they will in turn show interest to the course materials.

 3. Vary your Teaching Style

 a.
 Arrange for a guest presenter.

 b.
 Show a video.

 c.
 Devote part of a class to reviewing the major issues covered so far, preview, and outline what is coming for the remainder of the term.

 d.
 Invite student participation in a new way -- Ask students to comb newspapers, magazines, journals, websites, and YouTube for relevant examples of what the course has covered and to bring the materials to share with the class.

 e.
 Play music before the beginning of class that relates to the material.
 For an article on this practice and its impact on students, see the article by White and Finck, “Get in Rhythm before Class,” Journal of College Teaching and Learning 3, no. 1 (2006): 41-50.